Frank Borland: Post war

-After the war, Jiggs started homesteading in Oakville, Ontario where he met his wife Alma Giles.
+After the war, Jiggs started homesteading in Oakville, Ontario, where he met his wife Alma Giles.
 Alma was from Newfoundland and convinced Jiggs to move there.
 In 1953, the family and all their belongings were moved.
 They settled on a small plot of land between Bishop's Falls and Botwood.
-The farm was developed and went through many changes over the years, from vegetable to hog to poultry and egg farming.
-Jiggs has now turned the farm into a popular tourist attraction with a petting zoo, horse back riding, and a bed and breakfast among other things.
+The farm was developed and went through many changes over the years—from vegetable to hog to poultry and egg farming.
+Jiggs has now turned the farm into a popular tourist attraction with a petting zoo, horseback riding, and a bed and breakfast among other things.

-On the day Jiggs died he was surrounded by family and friends.
-Just hours before his death he was awarded the "Queen Elizabeth II Diamond Jubilee Medal" by Liberal MP Scott Simms on the Queens behalf.
+On January 18, 2013—the day Jiggs died—he was surrounded by family and friends.
+Just hours before his death, he was awarded the "Queen Elizabeth II Diamond Jubilee Medal" by Liberal MP Scott Simms on the Queen's behalf.
 This commemorative medal served to honour significant contributions and achievements by Canadians.